veilco/veil-sample-tradebot/README.md

 # 🤖 Sample Veil Tradebot
 A sample tradebot for market making on [Veil](https://veil.co).

 >⚠️ Disclaimer: This tradebot is for demonstration purposes only.
 We do not recommend running it in production without changing the trade logic.
+These strategies are intentionally naive for educational purposes.

 ## Getting Started
 Download the code and then run: